WHAT ALL SUPPLEMENTS SHOULD YOU TAKE IN DIABETES

 Licorice has a powerful ingredient that has anti-diabetic and anti-inflammatory properties called amorfrutins.
 This helps in reversing and controlling the high sugar level in the blood.
 Licorice is also a good source of antioxidants and therefore helps in preventing various diabetes related diseases.
 According to some researches, licorice helps in controlling the constant sugar cravings.

-Include it in your daily diet in the form of Herbal infusions.
-Liquorice contains natural sugar in them, therefore it can be used a natural sweetener for various desserts or savouries or teas, or infusions.
+Include it in your daily diet in the form of Herbal teas.
+Liquorice contains natural sugar in them, therefore it can be used a natural sweetener for various desserts or savouries or teas.
 All you need is to make a powder out of the root and add it to your favourite food items.
-Or try our herbal infusion having Ashwagandha and Licorice here.
+Or try our herbal tea having Ashwagandha and Licorice here.

 * Ocimum basilicum– Tulsi or holy Basil, this plant is known for its medicinal properties since ancient times.
 Modern research has proved that it has a lipid-lowering effect that is a beneficial property in preventing cardiovascular disease in diabetes.